gsauthof/dracut-sshd/README.md

 That means under normal circumstances the completion of all password prompts automatically resumes the boot process.

+The command `systemd-tty-ask-password-agent --list` prints an overview over all pending password prompts.

 ## Example: Emergency Shell

 The start of the [Dracut][dracut] emergency shell can be